-The Sutter Extension Water District (SEWD) proposes to sell up to 15,220 acre-feet (AF) of water to the participating member districts of the State Water Project Contractors, Incorporated or other South of Delta purchasers, including one or more Central Valley Project contractors (Buyers) during the 2022 irrigation season.
-Buyers are seeking up to approximately 300,000 AF of transfer water from various willing sellers in the Sacramento Valley during the 2022 irrigation season.
+The Sutter Extension Water District (SEWD) proposes to sell up to 15,220 acre-feet (AF) of water to the Metropolitan Water District of Southern California (MWD), or other South of Delta purchasers, including one or more Central Valley Project contractors, or a buyer diverting the transfer water from within or upstream of the Delta (collectively, "Buyers")1 during the 2023 irrigation season.
+Buyers are seeking up to approximately 300,000 AF of transfer water from various willing sellers in the Sacramento Valley during the 2023 irrigation season.
 Purchasing this water would lessen potential water supply shortages to these Buyers that may occur as a result of dry hydrologic conditions and regulatory restrictions on pumping in the Delta.